lfresnog/Cinema_React/README.md

-We use to develop it with Axios and we create it with reactJS
+We use to develop it Axios and we create it with reactJS.